OlloClark/everyone-else-is-paranoid/README.md

 MERN app, designed to play on user expectations.
 Upload a profile picture?
 Why?
 Just because they told you to?
 Tell them your email?
 Just because they asked?

+The app purports to offer an answer on whether or not an individual (proposed by you) is snooping on you or not.
+The app will, in fact, *always* respond 'yes' or 'probably'.

 Continued development will add to, and gamify, more aspects of .gov banality.

 ### Technologies